Wakefield F.C.: Club moves to Wakefield

 Wakefield–Emley continued at Belle-Vue, but they were relegated to the Northern Premier League First Division.
 As there was now a new club in Emley, the board decided to drop the name "Emley" and continued on as Wakefield F.C., the club changed colours and moved to College Grove in Wakefield, becoming fully a Wakefield club.
 In 2007, Wakefield played in the inaugural season of the Northern Premier League Division One North.

-Paul Lines was appointed the new manager of Wakefield on 9 December 2011 and replaces general manager Mark Brier who was sacked earlier in week.
-He is joined in the dugout by Liam Sutcliffe as assistant manager.
+Paul Lines was appointed the new manager of Wakefield on 9 December 2011 and replaced general manager Mark Brier who was sacked earlier in week.
+He was joined in the dugout by Liam Sutcliffe as assistant manager.

-Wakefield resigned from the Northern Premier League at the end of the 2013–14 season and had planned to participate in the Northern Counties East Football League in the 2014–15 season with a view to returning to The Welfare Ground in Emley, where they were to share with AFC Emley.
+Wakefield resigned from the Northern Premier League at the end of the 2013–14 season and had planned to participate in the Northern Counties East Football League in the 2014–15 season with a view to returning to The Welfare Ground, where they hoped to share with Emley.
 However the club informed the FA and the Northern Counties League on 21 June 2014 that they would not be competing in the forthcoming season ahead of the club being wound up.

-In July 2014 it was announced that the records and honours of Emley would be transferred to Emley A.F.C.
+A new Wakefield AFC was established in 2019.